 If for some reason you’re seriously considering this resource, be sure to sign up for the free trial before buying.
 I was offered a significant discount immediately after signing up for the trial course.

-The timer that showed up in the above offer is very shady.
-It appears after you’ve registered for the free trial but haven’t had any time to try it out.
+There was a timer that accompanied this offer, indicating that less than 20 minutes to take advantage of it.
+This timer appears after you’ve registered for the free trial but haven’t had any time to try it out.
 The deal was also available to me for days after this timer expired.

 Pressuring people to buy your product like this feels desperate and isn’t cool.

-There’s no shortage of SRS-based flashcard programs, which is essentially what 17 Minute Languages is.
-There are some free options (especially for popular languages), there are less expensive options, and there are those that are simply better.
+There’s no shortage of SRS-based flashcard programs online, which is essentially what 17 Minute Languages is.
+There are some free options (especially for popular languages), there are less expensive options, and, in my opinion, there are many that are simply much better.

 Babbel is a platform that offers comprehensive instruction, with explanations, varied practice activities, and well-structured courses.